All Episodes

 And the only way they get our money is we have employment.

-They do not have the money in the state of Illinois right now where I have my business to even keep uh unemployment checks current.
+They do not have the money in the state of Illinois right now where I have my business to even keep unemployment checks current.

 I know.

-Now, the the uh here here's the thing.
+Now, here's the thing.

-They won't be they will not be able to sustain.
+They will not be able to sustain.

 They need unemployment numbers not to be at 500,000.